 There are 24 drawings creating 8 panels.
 Each panel is dedicated to particular story from the Solent such as: The Mary Rose, The SS Mendi, Navy Sea Burials, Fishing accidents, people drowned swimming, the ancient trading boats of the Norman Saxon founders of our city and aeroplanes that have crashed into the sea with pilots.

-The large panels will be hung on public view in the Cathedral this January and February 2019.
+The large panels will be hung on public view in the Cathedral this January -April 2019.
 In the meantime check out work in progress on my Instagram pages.